SimonORorke/FalconProgrammer/README.md

 ·    If the modulation wheel's modulations have been reassigned to a Wheel macro (the previous task), reuse MIDI CC 1 (the mod wheel) for a subsequent macro, where feasible.

-·    Prepends a line indicating the program's path (sound bank\category\program name) to the program's description, which is viewable in Falcon when the Info page's ***i*** button is clicked.
+·    Prepend a line indicating the program's path (sound bank\category\program name) to the program's description, which is viewable in Falcon when the Info page's ***i*** button is clicked.

 Of these configuration tasks, assigning MIDI CC numbers to macros will be of use to many Falcon players.
 And restoring the program to an original version is just a safety feature to facilitate subsequent transformation.
 The remainder are merely what the developer has found useful as a Falcon player.
 Many more configuration tasks are surely possible.
 Users of the application are welcome to suggest some!